Head, Business Administration RBC Wealth Management–U.S.

-Shareen provides oversight and guidance on workplace strategy and serves as the company’s key champion of the employee experience.
+Shareen develops human-centric programs and strategies to help ensure the firm provides superior client and employee experiences.
 She also oversees the implementation of the firm’s diversity and inclusion strategy and serves as co-executive sponsor of the firm’s Diversity Leadership Council and executive sponsor of the Women’s Association of Financial Advisors (WAFA).

 She earned a bachelor’s degree with honors from the University of Michigan and graduated cum laude from Hamline University School of Law.
 Shareen currently serves on the board of directors for the Tubman Center, which promotes safe and healthy individuals and families through education and support services.